 The IASB issued the new standard for accounting for leases - IFRS 16 Leases in January 2016.
 The standard does not significantly change the accounting for leases for lessors.
-However it requires lessees to recognise most leases on their balance sheets as lease liabilities, with the corresponding right-of-use assets.
-Lessees must apply a single model for all recognised leases, but will have the option not to recognise 'short-term' leases and leases of 'low-value' assets.
-Generally, the profit or loss recognition pattern for recognised leases will be similar to today's finance lease accounting, with interest and depreciation expense recognised separately in the statement of profit or loss.
+However, it requires lessees to recognize most leases on their balance sheets as lease liabilities, with the corresponding right-of-use assets.
+Lessees must apply a single model for all recognized leases but will have the option not to recognize 'short-term' leases and leases of 'low-value' assets.
+Generally, the profit or loss recognition pattern for recognized leases will be similar to today's finance lease accounting, with interest and depreciation expense recognized separately in the statement of profit or loss.